-The Tower is an online newspaper published by Graceland students that covers the happenings of the campus community in addition to voicing student and faculty opinion.
+The Tower is the online student newspaper covering the campus community in addition to voicing student and faculty opinion.
 Two print versions are published per year.
-The Vespiary is a student-run literary magazine produced annually.
-The Acacia is the university yearbook, which is also published by students.
-All three of these publications are under the supervision of sponsors.
+The Vespiary is the student-run literary magazine produced annually.
+The Acacia, the university yearbook, captures the story of the year through digital photography, writing and graphic design.
+It is also published annually by students.
+All three publications offer unique student employment opportunities and are under the subervision of advisers.